LeoThalman/Oodle/README.md

 Oodle is a learning management system that takes many of the features of already existing programs and offers them in an easier to use and cleaner manner.
 Oodle is still currently a work in progress, but more will be added to this section as it is developed.

+### Vision Statement

+> For students and educators who want to be able to manage, learn, and teach in online classrooms.
+Cleanliness and efficiency would be paramount vs current solutions.
+Our system would not have to rely on the support of IT or outside resources.
+The Oodle System is a web-based learning management system that can provide a clean and simple user interface for students and educators to create an online classroom quickly and easily.
+The system gives anyone the ability to create a class hosted in thecloud that gives teachers of a class the ability to provide quizzes, post andgrade assignments, communicate with students efficiently all while providing a simple and clean user interface.
+The Oodle system will save time and effort by setting up a more simplified, efficient, and user friendly learning management system compared to the current software such as Blackboard or Moodle.
+Unlike the current learning management systems, our product and its classrooms are  hosted in the cloud and will give the ability to easily create and enroll in a class.
+In addition, eliminates the need for an IT department or external set up and configuration.
+Oodle is not open to customization by end users and limits its core features to only the essentials to help give a more intuitive experience to the consumer.

 Source: NA

 Web Page: NA